-If you’ve been selected to interview for a job or internship, congratulations!
+If you have been selected to interview for a job or internship, congratulations!
 It means that you were identified as a qualified candidate.
 During the interview, you will be expected to verbally communicate your interest in the position, your qualifications, explain related examples of your work and show your personality.

-- Don’t apologize for your accent.
-Make strides to improve your English skills if you are a non-native speaker, but practice your interviewing skills to build your confidence.
+- Do not apologize for your accent.
+Make strides to improve your English skills if you are a non-native speaker, and practice your interviewing skills to build your confidence.

 - Emphasize positive aspects of your international background.
 Certain employers are seeking to expand their reach to global, overseas markets.
 Your cultural background may be an asset to these employers.

 - Review common interview questions and practice your answers out loud.
-Avoid sounding rehearsed but prepare your examples ahead of time.
+Avoid sounding rehearsed, but prepare your examples and discussion points ahead of time.

 U.S. organizations expect employees/interns to adapt to their unique work culture, which is the sum of their values, traditions, beliefs, ways of communicating, and behavior.
 To succeed in any organization, employees/interns are expected to display a strong work ethic and interpersonal skills.

 Merit-Based Success and Showing Initiative

 U.S. work environments measure success through results and accomplishments.
 Employees/interns are expected to complete their assignments and duties within the deadlines, but also show initiative by seeking additional opportunities.

 Style of Communication

-Communication can be formal or informal depending on the organization’s culture, but ask for clear expectations from your supervisor and ask direct and informed questions.
-American culture values openness and addressing conflicts early on so raise concerns before they become a serious problem.
+Communication can be formal or more informal depending on the organization’s culture, but ask for clear expectations from your supervisor and ask direct and informed questions.
+American culture values openness and addressing issues early on, so respectfully raise concerns before they become a serious problem.

 American Language Institute – Offers classes and conversation groups to improve English language skills.